CSYClubIIITK/CTF-Guide/src/forensics/general.md

 &#x20;                            \-e \<encoding> (Select character encoding)

-3\.
+### Exiftool

 To get details about the metadata we can use exiftool.
 It helps understanding the data in hand.
 Sometimes, we get flags just by using this command.&#x20;

 &#x20;            Syntax: exiftool \[OPTIONS] FILE